Alexander McQueen: It's a Jungle out There

-Five weeks after his criticised debut for Givenchy, McQueen staged his own show entitled It's a Jungle Out There, which was inspired by nature.
+Four weeks after his criticised debut for Givenchy, McQueen staged his own show entitled It's a Jungle Out There, which was inspired by nature.
 The title was a response to the criticism he received; according to McQueen, after he watched a nature documentary about gazelles being hunted by lions: That's me!'
 Someone's chasing me all the time, and, if I'm caught, they'll pull me down.
 Fashion is a jungle full of nasty, bitchy hyenas."
 Models wore eye make-up to resemble gazelles and clothes with horns in the show.
 This collection, presented at London's Borough Market, was judged a triumph.
 Amy Spindler of The New York Times, who had criticised his Givenchy debut, wrote that McQueen was "fashion's closest thing to a rock star.
 He isn't just part of the London scene; he is the scene."
 The London show restored his reputation and he went on to produce a number of well-received collections for Givenchy.

 McQueen staged many of his shows in an unusual or dramatic fashion.
 His Spring/Summer 1998 Untitled collection (originally titled "Golden Shower" until the sponsor objected) was presented on a catwalk showered with water in yellow light, while the following Joan (after Joan of Arc) ended with a masked model standing in a ring of fire.